hongxinli/Dijit-Tree-CheckBox/Model-API.md

 <h3 id="getlabel">getLabel( item )</h3>
 > Get the label for an item.
 If the model property *labelAttr* is set, the
-> associated property of the item is retrieved otherwise the *labelAttr*
+> associated property of the item is retrieved otherwise the default value
-> property of the store is used.
+> *name* is used.

 **_item:_** Object
 > A valid store object.